OTRF/Blog-Website/docs/_posts/2021-06-22-ossem_generation_xpath_queries.md

 ## Test XPath Queries

 As a final validation step, let's run our XPath queries using EventViewer and PowerShell to validate its syntax.
+* Testing through EventViewer
+* Testing through PowerShell

 **a) Testing through EventViewer**

-- Copy the output of the command that we ran previously named`get-content` in the `XML` Event Viewer filter option and click `OK`.
+- Copy the output of the command that we ran previously named`get-content` in the `XML` EventViewer filter option and click `OK`.

 ![](assets/images/blog/ossem_creating_xpath_queries/2021-06-22_11_validating_xml_query_event_viewer.png)